arcticoder/energy/README.md

 - [lorentz-violation-pipeline](https://github.com/arcticoder/lorentz-violation-pipeline): Probes Planck-scale physics and energy conversion using LIV analysis, with experimental and theoretical integration into the energy research suite.
 - [medical-tractor-array](https://github.com/arcticoder/medical-tractor-array): Medical-Grade Graviton Safety System with T_μν ≥ 0 positive energy constraint enforcement, 242M× energy reduction, and biological safety protocols achieving 10¹² protection margin for gravitational medicine applications.

-All repositories are under the [arcticoder GitHub account](https://github.com/arcticoder) and are designed for cross-repository integration.
-Every project links back to this energy framework for unified documentation, uncertainty quantification, and system-level applications.
+All repositories are under the [arcticoder GitHub account](https://github.com/arcticoder) and are intended for exploratory research and cross-repository integration.
+Projects link back to this energy framework as a documentation and coordination point for ongoing work, not as a guarantee of production readiness.

-A multi-scale theoretical physics framework spanning advanced energy technologies, spacetime physics, quantum gravity, and computational methods.
-This meta-repository coordinates 37+ specialized research repositories focused on energy and propulsion systems.
+This meta-repository supports multi-scale theoretical and computational research spanning energy technologies, spacetime physics, quantum gravity, and numerical methods.
+It coordinates many specialized research repositories focused on exploratory energy and propulsion research.

 ## Latest Reported Results (July 2025) — model summaries